ept/crdt-website/pages/index.md

 intervention.

-Moreover, an important characteristic of CRDTs is that they support **decentralised** operation: they do not assume the use of a single server, so they can be used in peer-to-peer networks and other decentralised settings.
+Moreover, an important characteristic of CRDTs is that they support **decentralized** operation: they do not assume the use of a single server, so they can be used in peer-to-peer networks and other decentralized settings.
 In this regard CRDTs differ from the algorithms used by Google Docs, Trello, and Figma, which require all communication between users to flow via a server.